 Did I mention the pitas are homemade?
-Oh yeah, we’re doing it today.
-And don’t forget to serve it with this insane cilantro jalapeno hummus.
+Oh yeah, we're doing it today.
+And don't forget to serve it with a side of cilantro jalapeno hummus for dipping.

-The real secret ingredient to a super bomb chicken pita is…
+The real secret ingredient to a super yummy, just like the restaurant, chicken pita is...

 Mind blowing, I know.
-But it’s the pita.
-Think of your favorite mediterranean style restaurant, their pitas are insane – right?
+But it's the pita.
+Think of your favorite mediterranean style restaurant, their pitas are so good - right?

-Super soft, flavorful, they just taste so good.
+Super soft, flavorful, they just taste so good and fresh.
 Store bought pitas just can't compare.
 And it's worth the time it takes (because it's not quick).

 My absolute favorite restaurant to get a chicken pita is Pita Jungle.
 Honestly everything on Pita's Jungles menu is awesome but this is hands down my favorite.

 And I make it at home all the time, copying my favorite dish I get from there.